For 20 years, brothers James and Dexter Drakeford sold drugs in Kershaw County. That's over now.

-Kershaw County Sheriff's Office (KCSO) deputies arrested a 48-year-old Kershaw County man Saturday after he allegedly assaulted his 12-year-old son.
+Kershaw County Sheriff's Office (KCSO) investigators arrested a Lee County man with sexually assaulting three sisters.

 Page 1 of 1